Meta-Learning via Classifier(-free) Diffusion Guidance: HyperLDM: Task-conditional Diffusion of Hypernetwork Latents

 \section{HyperLDM: Task-conditional Diffusion of Hypernetwork Latents}

-Using classifier guidance to explore the latent space of a traditional generative model with direct CLIP gradients is a powerful and elegant approach.
-However, rapid innovation in the image synthesis community recently led to this method being largely overcome in favor of applying classifier guidance and classifier-free guidance during the sampling process of a Diffusion Model \citep{dhariwal_diffusion_2021, ho_classifier-free_2021, kim_guided-tts_2022-1, crowson_v-diffusion_2022, nichol_glide_2022, rombach_high-resolution_2022}.
-To paint a more complete picture, we also investigate this setting in the meta-learning domain, as an alternative to the previously introduced HyperCLIP guidance.
+Rapid innovation in the image synthesis community recently led to simple CLIP-guidance being largely overcome in favor of applying classifier guidance and classifier-free guidance during the sampling process of a Diffusion Model \citep{dhariwal_diffusion_2021, ho_classifier-free_2021, kim_guided-tts_2022-1, crowson_v-diffusion_2022, nichol_glide_2022, rombach_high-resolution_2022}.
+To investigate whether these advances also apply for our meta-learning setting, we introduce \textbf{HyperLDM}, a diffusion-based technique as an alternative to the previously introduced HyperCLIP guidance.